AgenaTrader/AgenaScript-documentation/sources/keywords.md

 **Important:**

-If a class uses a different indicator that requires one or more secondary timeframes, then the “TimeFrameRequirements” attribute must be set for the class retrieving the data.
+If a class uses a different indicator that requires one or more secondary timeframes, then the "TimeFrameRequirements" attribute must be set for the class retrieving the data.
 An example for this can be seen here: [*GetDayBar*].

 ## XMLIgnore